English Reformation: Late medieval English Catholicism

-Lollardy

-Lollardy anticipated some Protestant teachings.
-This anticlerical movement originated from the teachings of the English theologian John Wycliffe (c.
-1331—1384), and the Catholic Church considered it heretical.
-Lollards believed in the primacy of scripture and that the Bible should be available in the vernacular languages for the benefit of the laity.
-They prioritised preaching scripture over the sacraments and did not believe in transubstantiation.
-In addition, they condemned prayers for the dead and denied that confession to a priest was necessary for salvation.
-Lollards believed the Catholic Church was a false church, but they outwardly conformed to Catholicism to evade persecution.
-When Lollards gathered together, they read the Wycliffite Bible, an English translation of the Latin Vulgate.

-In 1401 the Parliament of England passed the Suppression of Heresy Act, the first English law authorising the burning of unrepentant or reoffending heretics.
-In reaction to Lollardy, the 1409 Constitutions of Oxford prohibited vernacular Bible translations unless authorised by the bishops.
-This effectively became a total ban as the bishops never did authorise an official English translation.
-At the same time, the Bible was available in most other European languages.
-As literacy rates increased, a growing number of orthodox laity who could read English but not Latin resorted to reading the Wycliffite Bible.

-Lollards were forced underground and survived as a tiny movement of peasants and artisans.
-It "helped to create popular reception-areas for the newly imported Lutheranism".

 Humanism

 Some Renaissance humanists, such as Erasmus (who lived in England for a time), John Colet and Thomas More, called for a return ad fontes ("back to the sources") of Christian faith—the scriptures as understood through textual, linguistic, classical and patristic scholarship—and wanted to make the Bible available in the vernacular.
 Humanists criticised so-called superstitious practices and clerical corruption, while emphasising inward piety over religious ritual.
 Some of the early Protestant leaders went through a humanist phase before embracing the new movement.

-A notable early use of the English word reformation came in 1512, when the English bishops were called together by Henry, notionally to discuss the extirpation of the rump Lollard heresy.
+A notable early use of the English word reformation came in 1512, when the English bishops were called together by Henry VIII, notionally to discuss the extirpation of the rump Lollard heresy.
 John Colet (then working with Erasmus on the establishment of his school) gave a notoriously confrontational sermon on Romans 12:2 ("Be ye not conformed to this world, but be ye reformed in the newness of your minds") saying that the first to reform must be the bishops themselves, then the clergy, and only then the laity.